draveness/DKNightVersion/README.md

 `nightFalling` method will post `DKNightVersionNightFallingNotification` when it is called.
 Similarly, `dawnComing` will post `DKNightVersionDawnComingNotification`.
 You can observe these notification in proper place, and make your own customize easily.

-## Picking Color

-DKNightVersionManager will pick the proper color with `DKColorPicker` block

 # Contribute

 Feel free to open an issue or pull request, if you need help or there is a bug.

-# More

-- ImageView support

 # Contact